 How to create a coastal inspired wreath

 For years and years, I’ve been hosting wreath making workshops for friends.
 It’s allowed me to hone my wreath making skills as I’ve taught countless others to make theirs.
 I’m now also hosting workshops at the local garden centre.
 Taking it one step further, I thought that I would share how to make a coastal inspired wreath here on my blog.
+You can make a wreath for any season, just by varying the greenery.
+Scroll to the bottom to see a Spring Wreath.

 Step One: Gather your tools